pág. 8796

 mainly due to their use of images.
 Students reported that creating stories through digital comics was

 Rayo (2015), pictures is a medium for students to express their thoughts and feelings.
-Additionnal
+Additionnaly,

 imagine without limitations, further enhancing their creativity.
-Also, digital comics using AI
+Also, digital comics using AI-generated

 images support learners with weak drawing skills